hash-org/spec/src/lexical-elements.rst

 -------------

 :dp:`hash_M7TYziurnCCB`
-The program text of a Hash program is a sequence of :t:`Unicode` character character set.
+The program text of a Hash program is a sequence of :t:`Unicode` characters.

 .. rubric:: Syntax